 Armed robbery suspects sought by police

 Mar.
-17—An early morning robbery in southern Laurel County on Friday has law enforcement officials seeking the public's help.
+21—SOUTH LAUREL — An early morning robbery in southern Laurel County on Friday has law enforcement officials seeking the public's help.

 According to information from the Laurel County Sheriff's Office, the robbery took place at Spur Station #6 off Hwy.
 770 around 4:40 a.m.
 There are multiple suspects who left the scene in a black 1992 Ford pickup truck.